symfony/symfony-docs/form/form_collections.rst

         }
     }

-In the template, we need to iterate over the existing ``TagType`` forms to render them:
+In the template, you can now iterate over the existing ``TagType`` forms to render them:

 .. code-block:: html+twig